containers/build/Documentation/dependencies.md

 # appc Dependencies

+_Note: the following only applies when in the appc build mode_

 Some of the most common questions people new to acbuild ask are related to image dependencies.
 How do they work, how are they referenced, what's the difference between `acbuild begin <image>` and `acbuild dependency add <image>`.